clugg/sm-json/README.md

 weapon.Owner.IncrementScore();
 int score = weapon.Owner.Score; // 9002
 ```

+### Error Handling

+Prior to v4.1, unrecoverable errors (usually during decoding) were logged using SourceMod's native `LogError` method.
+From v4.1 onwards, errors are stored in a buffer and the last error that was encountered can be fetched using `json_get_last_error`.

 ## API
 All of the following examples assume access to an existing `JSON_Array` and `JSON_Object` instance.